hpc/libcircle/README.md

 RPM Build and Install
 ---------------------
-The RPM spec file isn't really complete yet.
-Still working on it.
-However, when it does work, you'll be able to build and install like this:
+To build an RPM, use the following instructions:

-1. rpmbuild -ta libcircle-*.tar.gz
+1. rpmbuild -ta libcircle-<version>-<release>.tgz
 2. rpm --install <the appropriate RPM files>

 Developer API Information